Walking Meditation: How to Meditate While Walking

 Focus

-3 Forms of Walking Meditation
+3 Forms of Walking Meditations

 I would like to suggest three forms of walking meditations: